ckoerber/covid-19-analysis/README.md

 I do not have a background in epidemiology or related fields.
 For now, the analysis was **not cross-checked and reviewed by an expert in the field**.
-While I am confident that predictions are stable in a time-frame for 1-2 weeks from a data-driven point of view, I might have missed important details specific to this problem.
+While I am confident that predictions are stable in a time-frame of 1-2 weeks from a data-driven point of view, I might have missed important details specific to this problem.
 If you are familiar with this field, please reach out and provide feedback.

 ## Conclusion

 1. Fitting daily new admissions of the NYC data makes it possible to consistently predict admissions in a 1-2 week window.
 If social measures do not change, the prediction window might be extended.
-2. Social distancing measures are essential to describe the data.
+2. Including social distancing measures is essential to describe the data.
 To reliably fit social distancing model parameters, one has to "see a bend" in admissions.
 3. The NYC data suggests no significant delay in hospitalizations once a test is positive.
-4. The data possibly suggests that hospitalized persons are still infectious.
+4. The data possibly suggests that hospitalized persons are still infecting others.